hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/connections.md

 #### Challenge

-As a challenge, create a new Query in your dashboard and add the total connections for the payments listener.
+As a challenge, create a new Query in your dashboard and add the total connections for the Payments service listener.

 <details>
   <summary>Answer</summary>